 1. Adopt a historical doctrinal statement

-If you were to examine the trend in Evangelicalism over the past 50 years, you would find an increasing number of “home spun” doctrinal statements.
-This was ultimately a byproduct of the Evangelical Bible Conference movement, but it was also very pragmatic.
-It was less deterring to new members to have a smaller, “down-to-earth” doctrinal statement.
+If you were to examine the trend in evangelicalism over the past fifty years, you would find an increasing number of home-made doctrinal statements.
+This was ultimately a pragmatic byproduct of the Evangelical Bible Conference movement.
+It was less deterring to new members to have a smaller, down-to-earth doctrinal statement.
 It also, as a result, meant less was necessary for people to affirm to become members of the local church.
-And years later, we have found ourselves with the skimpiest skeletons of doctrinal statements in the history of the church.
+And just several decades later, churches have the barest skeletons of doctrinal statements church history has ever seen.
 For example, the 1689 London Baptist Confession contains thirty-two chapters.
 Most doctrinal statements today are squeezed onto a hidden page somewhere on the church’s website.

 And the impact this self-made doctrine has had is nearly insurmountable.
 Shallow, watered-down doctrine is the result, which has in turn produced shallow, weak-kneed Christians.
-Consider the pride involved in creating your own doctrinal statement (and as a result ignoring thousands of years of God’s work in the church); it reeks of arrogance.
+By creating its own doctrinal statement, a church is choosing to leave thousands of years of formulations and controversy on the shelf, and instead simply to piece one together at a few elders' meetings.
+This is a weighty task, and one that the church has been devoted to for years.

 This ancient document is the most excellent epitome of the things most surely believed among us.
 It is not issued as an authoritative rule or code of faith, whereby you may be fettered, but as a means of edification in righteousness.
 It is an excellent, though not inspired, expression of the teaching of those Holy Scriptures by which all confessions are to be measured.